D.I.Y. Art School for Teens

 2008 - 2010

-The Sads were a musical group that was active for a few short years but did some really interesting things.
-Founded by myself, David Scott Stone, Aska Matsumiya and Dan Monick (and later Joe Plummer), we were more of an art project than any sort of regular rock band.
-Though our live shows were few and far between we did manage to play all over the US and do two European tours.
-Our second tour was done as a silent performance, where we played entirely electronic instruments and the audience listened to the show via headphones.
-We performed mostly in art institutions including the Palais De Tokyo in Paris and a residency at the ICA in London.
-In 2010, just before we disbanded, we recorded a full album of new material in Berlin.
-The album has never been released, but in honor of the launch of this website, we've decided to post a link to it here:
+The Sads are a musical group that has been sporadically active since 2008.
+Founded by Aaron Rose, David Scott Stone and Aska Matsumiya with Dan Monick (and later Joe Plummer on drums).
+Described as more of an art project than any sort of regular rock band, The Sads have managed to break boundaries throughout their career.
+Though live shows are few and far between they have performed in New York and Los Angeles in addition to two European tours.
+Their second world tour was done as a silent performance, where the band played entirely electronic instruments while the audience listened to the show via headphones.
+The piece was performed mostly in art institutions including the Palais De Tokyo in Paris and a residency at the ICA in London.
+The Sads have released three records through Los Angeles label Teenage Teardrops: Rough Stabs(2008), Miniature Moons (2008), The Silent Show (2009).
+A fourth record was recorded in Berlin in 2009.
+The album has never been released, but we've decided to post a link to it here:

 2008 - 2010